glouppe/info8002-large-scale-data-systems/lecture3.md

 # The mathematics of epidemics

+Assume a virus using a distributed system to propagate, with human hosts as nodes.

+## Setup
-- Assume an initial population of $N$ individuals.
+- Initial population of $N$ individuals.
 - At any time $t$,
     - $S(t) =$ the number of *susceptible* individuals,
     - $I(t) =$ the number of *infected* individuals.